Financial-Times/origami-website/_tutorials/manual-build.md

 Now we can begin styling our components.
 For this, all of our work is going to happen in our `src/main.scss` file.

-All Origami components have a [silent mode](/TODO).
-When silent mode is 'on' (or `true`), the components' SCSS will not be compiled — instead, only its mixins and functions will be available.
+All Origami components have a [silent mode](/documentation/components/silent-mode/).
+When silent mode is 'on' (or `true`), the components' <abbr title="Sassy Cascading Style Sheets">SCSS</abbr> will not be compiled — instead, only its mixins and functions will be available.
 In this tutorial, we are going to use a mix of 'on' and 'off' silent modes for components.

 ### Silent Mode: Off